 During menstruation, the endometrium peels off and is excreted from the body together with menstrual blood.
 At this time, a substance called prostaglandin that contracts the uterus is secreted and plays a role in peeling off the endometrium.
 This prostaglandin is one of the causes of menstrual pain, but studies have been published that CBD can suppress the production of prostaglandins.

-As for whether CBD is effective in treating menstrual pain, there is still no evidence from double-blind methods (A double blind experiment is an experimental method used to ensure impartiality, and avoid errors arising from bias).
+As for whether CBD is effective in treating menstrual pain, there is still no evidence from double-blind methods (A double-blind experiment is an experimental method used to ensure impartiality and avoid errors arising from bias).
 However, many women seem to be using it to relieve severe menstrual pain.

-CBD products available on the go
+CBD products to assist with PMS and PMDD are available on the go

 CBD can relieve some PMS and PMDD symptoms.
 Here are some CBD products that are easy to carry around.